DavidParsley/Phase-2-Project-CareerConnect/README.md

 * JSON Server: A simple tool to set up a REST API with a db.json file to manage data.
 * CSS: For styling the user interface.
 * Bootstrap: For responsive and user-friendly layout.
-* Toastify: For notifications and alerts.
+* Toastify: For notifications.
-* Google Fonts: For typography.
+* Google Fonts: Website Icon.

 # Future Plans